| Links Top Level Elements Connectors Containers Nested Components | The AJP Connector| Introduction | |

 However, the only way to know for sure whether it will provide better

 performance for your application is to try it both ways.
+This connector supports load balancing when used in conjunction with

-the jvmRoute attribute of the
+the jvmRouteattribute of the

-Engine.
+Engine. |

 |